Gold versus silver

 The gold-silver ratio

 Any rise in the ratio points to the comparative strength of gold over silver.
-A higher ratio indicates that it takes more ounces of silver to buy one ounce of gold.
+A higher ratio suggests that it takes more ounces of silver to buy one ounce of gold.
 Similarly, any fall in the ratio indicates strength for silver.